duckdb/duckdb-web/internals/vector.md

 ```sql
 select * from range(1000) order by 1 desc;
 ```
-Instead of duplicating the result of the `range` result and sorting that, we can use the same data, but just represent it in a different shape.
+Instead of duplicating the result of the `range` result and sorting that, we can use the same data but represent it in a different shape.
 How the dictionary vector works internally is that it adds a layer of indirection between the requested index and the retrieved index.
 In the example above a request for the data at index 0 would instead retrieve the data at index 999.

 #### SEQUENCE_VECTOR

 Sequence vectors are used when the data is a sequence with a fixed increment.
-Instead of storing all the elements, we just store the beginning and the increment.
+Instead of storing all the elements, we only need to store the beginning and the increment.

 ### Nested Types